joelnet/development-environment/README.md

 ## Chocolately

-Chocolately is a package manager, similar to `apt` for Ubuntu.
+Chocolately is a package manager for Windows, similar to `apt` for Ubuntu.
 It will let you install software using a command like `choco install docker`.

 #### Install with PowerShell